MinnPost/migrate-drupal-to-wordpress/results.md

 - Need to figure out what to do with all custom fields
 - bylines seem to throw things off because they don't necessarily correspond to authors or users
-    - this should be fixed by Largo
+    - this should be fixed by Largo as I think it has a byline field
-- check all the numbers of imported items between the systems
 - need user roles and permissions
-- need to set top images as featured images. this is at least partially working
-- user fields are only saved if the user has ever saved their account. otherwise it is somewhere not in the database
+- user fields were only saved if the user has ever saved their account. otherwise it is somewhere not in the database. need to figure out what i was talking about here.
-- plugin I wrote to try to handle permalinks when there are multiple categories is broken.
-- are we getting the right alt text for the thumbnails?
+- alt text, captions, whatever else for all images are in a serialized row in drupal. there seem to be some differences with the section/department nodes

 ### Content types we don't have to migrate

+1. Editor's Choice (empty)
+2. Long answer question (empty)
+3. Matching question (empty)
-1. Package (empty)
+2. Package (empty)
+3. Scale question (empty)
+4. Short answer question (empty)
 2. Resource (empty)
 2. Voting District
 2. Webform